dccmarketing/worknet/README.md

 # Rosh

-* Contributors: slushman
+* Contributors: dccmarketing
 * Tags: featured-images, translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments
 * Requires at least: 4.0
-* Tested up to: 4.6
+* Tested up to: 4.7
-* Stable tag: 1.0.2
+* Stable tag: 1.0.0
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A custom WordPress theme framework, originally derived from _s, or underscores by Automattic, designed and coded by slushman.
+A custom WordPress theme, derived from `_s`, or underscores by Automattic, designed and coded by dccmarketing.

 ## Description

-A custom WordPress theme framework, originally derived from _s, or underscores by Automattic, designed and coded by slushman.
+A custom WordPress theme, derived from `_s`, or underscores by Automattic, designed and coded by dccmarketing.